Bebida Beverage Company: Products

 Koma Unwind is made in several varieties: Regular, Sugar Free, Zero, and Shots.
 Regular and Sugar Free come in 12 oz cans, and contain valerian root, rose hips, and melatonin.
-Zero contains a combination of valerian root, milk thistle, rose hips, B-12, chamomile, L-theanine and passion flower.
+Zero contains a combination of valerian root, milk thistle, rose hips, vitamin B_{12}, chamomile, L-theanine and passion flower.
 In addition to Koma Unwinde, the company also makes Potencia Energy (drinks and shots), Relax 5 shots, and Piranha Water.

 On June 6, 2013, Bloomberg Businessweek reported that Koma Unwind was one of the six biggest sellers in the relaxation beverage industry.

-In March 2015 the Food and Drug Administration issued a Warning Letter to Bebida over labeling and inclusion of the neurohormone melatonin.
+In March 2015 the Food and Drug Administration (FDA) issued a Warning Letter to Bebida over labeling and inclusion of the neurohormone melatonin.
 Melatonin can be included in supplements, but is not approved as a food additive, and is therefore considered an adulterant.
 The FDA contends that Koma is described as a supplement, but is sold and marketed as a beverage.
 As of August 13, 2015, the FDA has put a halt to selling Koma Unwind until the company fixes its labeling.